recasting-to-nli/recasting-to-nli.github.io/README.md

-# totto-to-tnli.github.io
+# recasting-to-tnli.github.io

-Website for Totto to TNLI
+Website for Recasting Data for Table NLI